security-force-monitor/research-handbook/source/incidents-attributes.rst

 .. admonition:: Example

-    "According to Karen Human Rights Group: "On March 18th 2017, a C--- villager named U D---, was shot and killed by Tatmadaw soldiers from LIB #589 at a gold mining site in Shwegyin Township.
-The leaders of the Tatmadaw and the gold mining company each provided one million kyat (US $736) to the victim’s family as compensation."
+    According to Karen Human Rights Group: "On March 18th 2017, a C--- villager named U D---, was shot and killed by Tatmadaw soldiers from LIB #589 at a gold mining site in Shwegyin Township.
+The leaders of the Tatmadaw and the gold mining company each provided one million kyat (US $736) to the victim’s family as compensation.

 While geographic data can be found for Shwegyin Township, the location of the "gold mining site" cannot be determined and geolocated based on this description.
-Because of this it is entered into the ``incident:location:descriptions:assertion`` field.
+Because of this it is entered into the :ref:`incident:location:descriptions:assertion` field.

 incident:location:refs:assertion